-The tone of the foliage is darker than the grass so I must keep this in mind, but I am basically using the same colour combination for the foliage as I used in the grass, however I will vary the amounts of the colours in the mix.
-I darken the foliage from the get go by add more ultramarine blue.
-The foliage contains more earthy siennas in the green so I increase then amount of burnt sienna into the mix.
+The tone of the foliage is darker than the grass so I must keep this in mind, but I am basically using the same colour combination for the foliage as I used in the grass, however, I will vary the amounts of the colours in the mix.
+I darken the foliage from the get-go by adding more ultramarine blue.
+The foliage contains more earthy siennas in the green so I increase the amount of burnt sienna in the mix.
 You might need to play around with these colours a little until you get the right one.

 I mix the colour of the path with ultramarine blue, burnt umber and titanium white.